sosrix/sosrix/README.md

-## 👋 Hi, I’m Soufiyan Ahmina, a frontEnd developer with a 4 years experience in developing and delivering software solutions.
+## 4 years experience in developing and delivering software solutions.

 ## Proficient with JavaScript, React, and NodeJs.